-Policy 3.1103.111 Transit service that is efficient, accessible and reliable should be developed for the Volcano Mesa area.
-Transit plays a vital role in reducing regional traffic congestion, but to be widely used it must be fast, frequent, and reliable.
-The Volcano Mesa area's emphasis on walkability and the range of densities and built forms proposed will make more frequent transit service viable.
-The Bus Rapid Transit (BRT) system proposed for the area uses dedicated bus lanes and emerging technologies to make travel times competitive with the car.
-As proposed, BRT would transport area residents and workers to and from central Albuquerque, and to and from jobs in the I-25 corridor.
+Policy 3.111 Transit service that is efficient, accessible and reliable should be developed for the Volcano Mesa area.
+Fast, frequent, and reliable transit plays a vital role in reducing both Vehicle Miles Traveled (VMT) and regional traffic congestion, but it cannot achieve these goals without a parallel effort to develop a land-use pattern that supports transit.
+The Volcano Mesa area's emphasis on walkability and the range of densities and built forms proposed will ultimately make more frequent transit service viable.
+Transit systems should be deployed in the area in a manner commensurate with the intensity of development.
+As full development is achieved, the Bus Rapid Transit (BRT) system proposed for the area, using dedicated bus lanes and emerging technologies, can make transit competitive with the car.
+Transit, and especially BRT, can eventually serve as the conveyance of choice between communities and employment centers in the Volcano Mesa area and on the West Side in general, and also to and from central Albuquerque and the I-25 corridor.